andymeneely/project-timber-wolf/rules/RULES.md

 **TODO: FIGURE FOR SHOWING EVENT PILES**

-If your Alert token lands on a pile with a Special Event on it, set the Special Event card aside - you will be following this card in addition to the regular Event (see Event Phase of Gameplay).
+When your Alert token reaches a pile with a Special Event card on it, immediately set the Special Event card aside - you will be following this card in addition to the regular Event (see Event Phase of Gameplay).

 The Alert Token does not go beyond the final Event card.